fanfan42/ansible-role-lsw/documentation/VARIABLES.md

 Default to **false**.
 This variable is only for Nvidia GTX dGPU.
 No need to set it to **true** when you have a Nvidia RTX dGPU.
 Follow the guide [here](PATCH_NVIDIA_FW.md) to create a patched firmware.

+## SR-IOV variables

+### lsw_vdd_version

+Virtual Display Driver version from [Virtual Display Driver](https://github.com/VirtualDrivers/Virtual-Display-Driver/releases) release page.

+### lsw_vdd_devcon_sha_windows

+A sha256 signature for the version of Windows 11 used (Remember, Windows 10 doesn't work with SR-IOV).
+Default to 23H2 sha256, more information [here](https://github.com/Drawbackz/DevCon-Installer/blob/master/devcon_sources.json).
+Devcon is needed to install the Virtual Display Driver but it needs to know with which version of Windows 11 it "talks".

+### lsw_vdd_devcon_version

+Devcon version from [Devcon-Installer](https://github.com/Drawbackz/DevCon-Installer/releases) release page.

 ## OS specific variables

 **NOTE:** these variables cannot be overloaded in a playbook.
 If you need to modify them, modify them directly in the vars folder or use other Ansible ways to modifify.